akeneo/pim-docs/cookbook/import_export/create-connector.rst

 How to Create a New Connector
 =============================

-We'll implement here a very minimalist Connector, it will do nothing but allow us to understand the main concepts and overall architecture.
+We'll implement here a very minimalist Connector, it will do nothing but allow us to understand the main concepts and the overall architecture.

 Create our Connector
 --------------------